fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/applying_templates.md

 As noted above, validating against a template schema is not sufficient to actually apply a template.
 You must make sure that you "type" your root element correctly in order for the template to be applied.
 Below is a sample XML message that correctly applies an FF-ICE Flight Cancellation template.
 Several key sections are highlighted, with explanatory notes linked to each section provided below.

 1. This message references the correct template schema for a Flight Cancellation message as well as correctly applying an xsi:type to the root element.
 These are the only actions that must be taken to apply a template but it is critical to do so.
-2. Doing this changes the underlying type of `<FficeMessage>` element to use the "FficeFC_FlightMessageType" complex type rather than the unrestricted "FlightMessageType".
+2. Doing this changes the underlying type of the `<FficeMessage>` element to use the "FficeFC_FlightMessageType" complex type rather than the unrestricted "FlightMessageType".
 3. This, in turn, through the chaining of complex type restrictions in the template schemas, means the `<flight>` element will be evaluated using the "FficeFC_FlightType" complex type rather than the unrestricted "FlightType".
 4. And that means that the inclusion of the `<flightRulesCategory>` element will be correctly flagged as <b style='color:red'>invalid</b> during schema validation.